Small businesses still struggle to find enough workers

 “You just have to think outside the box; literally nothing is off the table,” he said.

-Matt Ensoro, founder of Wing it On! chicken restaurants, faced the challenge of keeping a full staff of 35 employees at the company’s two corporate restaurants in Waterbury, Connecticut, and Raleigh, North Carolina.
-(The chain also has 9 franchise locations with more in development.)
+Matt Ensero, founder of Wing it On! chicken restaurants, faced the challenge of keeping a full staff of 35 employees at the company’s two corporate restaurants in Waterbury, Connecticut, and Raleigh, North Carolina.
+(The chain also has nine franchise locations with more in development.)

 Meanwhile, at the Raleigh location, which is near North Carolina State University, the company started offering scholarships to workers: $1,000 if they worked for a full year, or $500 if they worked one semester.
 The program was a success, and the company plans to increase the amount for full-year workers to $2,000 next year.

-“It’s not something that’s a foregone conclusion anymore that you can put up an ad and people will walk through the door, and you hire them," Ensoro said.
+“It’s not something that’s a foregone conclusion anymore that you can put up an ad and people will walk through the door, and you hire them," Ensero said.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This article has been corrected with the correct spelling of Matt Ensero's last name.